PLN-team/PLNmodels/cran-comments.md

 - added references in the description field of DESCRIPTION
 - corrected a typo in the description field of DESCRIPTION
-- added examples to mostly all the documented function (Rd files)
+- added examples to almost all the documented functions (Rd files)
-- limited the use of \dontrun whenever possible (< 5 sec.)
+- limited the use of \dontrun whenever possible (to keep examples runtimes < 5 sec.)
 - added more tests via testthat

 ## System Requirements